3urobeat/steam-comment-service-bot/README.md

 ## **Introduction**
 <img align="right" width="200" height="200" src="https://3urobeat.com/comment-bot/mesh.png">

-* Request many profile comments directly from the steam chat
+* Request profile, group, screenshot, artwork, guide or discussion comments directly from the Steam Chat
-* Easily host multiple steam accounts and control them from **one** console and chat with this bot cluster
+* Manage hundreds of Steam accounts with ease and control them from **one** console and Steam Chat
-* Send comments to other steam profiles
-* Apply cooldowns & customize nearly any value
+* Apply cooldowns to users and customize various settings (including multi language support!)
-* Advertise your group & automatically invite users to it
+* Advertise your Steam group and automatically invite users to it
 * Use proxies and requests comments via URL in your browser
+* Extend the bot's functionality with plugins

 You can see and test out my 24/7 hosted comment bot in action [by clicking here!](https://steamcommunity.com/id/3urobeatscommentbot)